A chronology of key events:

 1999 April - Major Daouda Wanke assumes power following the assassination of Mainassara by his bodyguards.

-1999 August - New constitution restoring the balance between the legislative and executive branches of power approved in a referendum.
+1999 August - New constitution reversing the increase in the presidency's powers approved in a referendum.

 1999 October and November - Mamadou Tandja elected president and his party, the National Movement for the Society in Development, wins majority of seats in parliament.